Daviess County Sheriff's Office

 Owensboro, KY 42303

 The Patrol Division is responsible for providing primary law enforcement to the unincorporated townships within Daviess County including the incorporated community of Whitesville.
 At the time of this writing, there are 19 sworn deputies assigned to this division whereas, in the past we had 24 sworn deputies assigned to patrol duties.
-We have hired, and are training four (4) deputies to replace those who recently retired.
 Several years ago, in a cost-cutting agreement with Fiscal Court, we agreed not to replace two retiring deputies.
 This resulted in a operational level of 22 patrol deputies.
 This division also oversees deputies assigned to the S.R.O.
 (School Resource Officer) and K-9 programs.

 Although deputies in the Patrol Division are assigned permanently to each shift, they rotate monthly, and their regular days off (R.D.O.’s) change from month to month.
-The Chief Deputy and two Lieutenants have overall command of the entire Patrol Division, and shift supervisors handle the day-to-day operations of the shifts.
+The Chief Deputy, a Captain and a Lieutenant have overall command of the entire Patrol Division, and shift supervisors handle the day-to-day operations of the shifts.

 The first shift’s duty hours are 0700 to 1500 hours.
 This shift is staffed with seven deputies.
 The supervision of this shift is the responsibility of a Sergeant.
 In December of 2011, a Corporal’s position was created to assist the Sergeant in First Shift supervision.
 Deputies who work on the first shift not only answer emergency and service calls, but also have many other responsibilities inherent to the Sheriff’s Office.
 These other responsibilities include prisoner transport, both locally and out-of-county, civil paper service, vehicle inspections, execution of court orders and writs, and the provision of security at the Judicial building.
 Additional duties may, at times, include funeral escorts, airport security details, speed enforcement in school zones and wherever requested, and drug sweeps through schools and businesses (K-9).